Skip to main content

 Key takeaways:

 • Dupixent (dupilumab) is a prescription medication approved for inflammatory health conditions such as eczema and asthma.
-It comes in a pre-filled syringe and injection pen.
+It comes in a prefilled syringe as well as an injection pen.
+Each syringe or pen is a single dose meant for onetime use.

-• Dupixent is injected under the skin weekly, every other week, or monthly.
-Your specific Dupixent dose and injection frequency depends on the condition being treated.
+• Dupixent is injected under the skin once a week, every other week, or once a month.
+Your Dupixent dosage depends on the condition being treated as well as your age and body weight.

-• You’ll receive the first Dupixent dose from a healthcare professional in a medical setting.
+• You’ll receive the first dose of Dupixent from a healthcare professional in a medical setting.
 After that, you or your caregiver may be able to administer Dupixent injections at home.

 How much and how often you inject Dupixent depends on what you’re treating.
 For children, their age and body weight can also be a factor.
 Below, we cover typical Dupixent dosages for adults and children and what to do if you miss a dose.